-Just off Interstate 17, at roughly the midway point between Phoenix and Sedona, is a quiet little spot at the Badger Springs exit to pull off and stretch your legs.
-While you’re at it, consider taking a jaunt down the Badger Springs Trail to experience a few of Arizona’s amazing natural wonders.
+Just off Interstate 17, roughly half way between Phoenix and Sedona, is a quiet little spot at the Badger Springs exit to pull off and stretch your legs.
+While you’re at it, consider taking a jaunt down the Badger Springs Trail to see petroglyphs and more of Arizona’s other amazing natural wonders.

 Tens of thousands of people whiz by the Badger Springs exit on I-17 every day.
 Those who take the time to stop and look around get to stretch not only their legs, but also their imaginations.

 Want to go to Badger Springs Trail?
 Tap the map↓

 Thanks for sharing your video to the petroglyphs at Badger Springs.
 How long was it from the trailhead?
 Hoping I can take my children to see them too.

 You’re welcome.
 Great hike for kids!
 From the trailhead, it’s only about 15 to 20 minutes, each way, to the petroglyphs.
 Very mellow hike.